Hugo-Bo-Diaz/Tacocat-engine/README.md

 ### UI

-*Thanks to ImGui we are able to give ample information on all the things happenning on the screen:
+* Thanks to ImGui we are able to give ample information on all the things happening on the screen:
   * Model data: number of vertices, number of indices, transformations, number of meshes...
   * Texture data: width, height, buffer id...
   * Application: memory usage, fps, vsync...
   * Window: width, height...

+### Contribution

+* Hugo
+  * All resources are game objects
+  * Transformations
+  * Frustum culling
+  * Mouse picking
+  * FOV
+  * Event system

+* Dani
+  * Quadtree
+  * Time management